ezrablackfish2/alx-low_level_programming/0x09-static_libraries/README.md

-we are going to learn C with functions and arrays and nested loops
+in here we are going to make a static library